anybill/documentation/api_vendor.md

 > pricePaid: 2.39<br>
 > priceModifier: 2<br>
 >
-> => an Discount of 0.30 is applied to this Line Item
+> => a discount of 0.30 is applied to this line item

 > Example 3:<br>
 > originalPrice: 14.99<br>
 > pricePaid: 9.99<br>
 > priceModifier: 3<br>
 >
-> => the Price of Line Item is reduced from 14.99 to 9.99
+> => the price of this line item is reduced from 14.99 to 9.99
 </p>

 ### OpenAPI Specifications: